MALABA

 impact upon the girl-child, the primary target of concern is the

-greater concern for girls it could also apply to boys.
-But the
+girls it could also apply to boys.

-situation is not taken into account or specifically addressed.
+of her situation is not taken into account or specifically addressed.

 There